bavi404/bavi404/README.md

 ## 🚀 My Dream

 I aspire to make a meaningful impact in the world through technology, whether it's through innovative software solutions, contributing to open-source, or helping disabled people with tech.
-One of my ultimate dreams is to be in a rock band, with musical inspiration from DAY6.
+One of my ultimate dreams is to be in a rock band!

 ## Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bavishya-sankaranarayanan-515400275/)